UPDATE (09.10.2022): Post substantially revised to reflect

 As originally designed, Nostrand Junction had local service splitting into two branches (one via Nostrand Avenue and one continuing east on Eastern Parkway) and express service continuing via Eastern Parkway to the Utica Avenue terminal.
 Under the current pattern, the 5 express crosses the local tracks at grade to access the Nostrand Avenue branch.
 Due to this merging conflict, as well as the Flatbush Avenue – Brooklyn College terminal’s inefficient design (it wasn’t supposed to be a terminal), several peak-hour 2, 4, and 5 trains start or end at Utica Avenue or New Lots Avenue.
 This causes even more conflicts.

-The Regional Plan Association has the right idea when they suggest sending the 2/3 via Nostrand Avenue and the 4/5 via Eastern Parkway, but there’s a problem – this pattern still requires either the 4 or the 5 to cross the local tracks to serve the local stops east of Franklin Avenue.
+The Regional Plan Association suggested sending 2 and 3 trains via Nostrand Avenue and 4 and 5 trains via Eastern Parkway, but there’s a problem – this pattern still requires either the 4 or the 5 to merge with the 2/3 briefly to serve the local stops east of Franklin Avenue.

 [Fig. 3] Modified Nostrand Junction with new track segments.
 The original track map belongs to vanshnookenraggen.